 Policies are organized in a five-digit numerical system and housed under their respective category, which is explained in the Policy Format and Organization document.

-A printed version of policies and procedures is available at the Vice President for Administration office in Room 314 of the Lake Shore Center as well as the Documents Resource Room and the Archives of the J.R.
+A printed version of policies and procedures is available at the Office of Administration in Room 314 of the Lake Shore Center as well as the Documents Resource Room and the Archives of the J.R.
 Van Pelt & Opie Library.

 Policy is a concise statement of the University's position and/or philosophy related to specific issues that have institution-wide impact.